karmadev/Techcase/README.md

-# The CASE
+# The case
+Your assignment is to create a simple web application that lists the items available.
+* It should be clear which items belong to which location and how much they cost (prices are in Swedish öre).
+* Present the items in a way that you believe makes the most sense for a user looking for something to purchase.
-Your assignment is to create a web application that displays all items and all locations.
-It's should be easy and clear to see which items belong to which location.
-It should be possible to filter on locations and ingredients.
-It should also be possible to sort by name, price and location.
+* It should be possible to filter on locations and ingredients by text search.
+* It should be possible to sort items by name, price and location.

 You are free to setup the project in any way you see fit but the requirements are as follows:

-* Use React and Redux
+* Use React (and Redux if you want to)
-* Use a modern version of JavaScript (ECMAScript 6 at least, but later is good too)
+* Use a modern version of JavaScript (ECMAScript 6 at least)
 * Add docs so we know how to run the example
 * Add comments whenever you're making an assumption

+Whenever something is unclear, make assumptions.
+How you deal with those are also part of the challenge :).

+# Delivery

-Put the code in a git repo and send us a mail with a link to the repo or the repo tar ball when you're done, there is no deadline but the sooner the better.
+There is no deadline but the sooner the better.
+Once you are done, put the code in a git repo and send a mail to *mattis@karma.life* with a link to the repo or the repo tar ball.
-You are allowed to make assumptions whenever there's something unclear - how you deal with those are also part of this challenge. ;)

 ### Base url [*http://case.karma.life/viewer*](http://case.karma.life/viewer)

 ## GET /items
-returns all items
+Returns all items

-## GET /items/:ID
+## GET /items/:id
-returns one item
+Returns one item

 ## GET /locations
-returns all locations
+Returns all locations

-## GET /locations/:ID
+## GET /locations/:id
-returns one location
+Returns one location

-## GET /locations/:ID/items
+## GET /locations/:id/items
-returns all items for one location
+Returns all items for one location